pietrobraione/sushi/README.md

 [GLPK-Java](http://glpk-java.sourceforge.net/).
 If your operating system is Debian or Ubuntu you can install the libglpk and libglpk-java packages.
 Under OSX there is a GLPK package under Macports, but no package for GLPK-Java.
-In the worst case you will need to install GLPK and/or GLPK-Java from sources, in which case consider that both have many dependency on their own.
+In the worst case you will need to install GLPK and/or GLPK-Java from sources, in which case consider that both have many dependencies on their own.
 Once done that you need to reconfigure the Eclipse SUSHI project so it uses the GLPK you installed.
 Note that the SUSHI Eclipse project contains a glpk-java.jar library, but you do *not* want to use that.
 So right-click the SUSHI Eclipse project in the Eclipse package explorer, and select Build Path > Configure Build Path... from the contextual menu.
 Then select the Libraries tab, remove the reference to glpk-java.jar, and add a new reference to the glpk-java.jar you previously